salanisor/role_sample_with_collections/README.md

       mkdir collections

-* Step 4) Now run the following `ansible-galaxy` command to install the nxos and commons collections.
+* Step 4) Now run the following `ansible-galaxy` command to install the nxos and commons collections to your collections directory.

       ansible-galaxy collection install cisco.nxos